RE-PO: Robust Enhanced Policy Optimization as a General Framework for LLM Alignment: Theoretical analysis of RE-PO

-The robustness of LCPO stems from its adaptive weighting mechanism.
-This section first provides an intuitive analysis of these training dynamics and then formalizes this intuition with theoretical guarantees, demonstrating that the LCPO framework can recover the true reliability of annotators.
+The robustness of RE-PO stems from its adaptive weighting mechanism.
+This section first provides an intuitive analysis of these training dynamics and then formalizes this intuition with theoretical guarantees, demonstrating that the RE-PO framework can recover the true reliability of annotators.

 At the start of training, when the language model is not yet well-optimized, its predictions are uncertain, and the probabilities $p(y_w \succ^\ast y_l | x, \theta)$ are close to 0.5.
 The confidence score $w_i$ approximates the annotator's reliability, $\eta_{k_i}$.
 The loss then acts as a form of label smoothing, preventing the model from being severely misled by incorrect labels early on.
 As the policy improves, its behavior adapts.
 For a high-quality label, the model predicts a high probability for the winning response, and $w_i$ approaches 1, causing the loss to function like a standard preference optimization objective.
 Conversely, $w_i$ approaches 0 for a noisy label.
 The loss is then dominated by the $(1-w_i)$ term, which flips the optimization direction toward the true preference.